arkhiVd/aws-ecs-containerized-webapp/README.md

 The pipeline is defined in `.github/workflows/deploy.yml` and is the engine of this project.
 It is configured for manual triggers (`workflow_dispatch`) to provide full control over deployments.

-**(The description of the CI/CD pipeline stages remains the same as the main branch and can be referenced there for brevity.)**

 ---

 ## Terraform Highlights